lmakarov/boot2docker-vagrant/README.md

     curl https://raw.githubusercontent.com/blinkreaction/boot2docker-vagrant/master/setup.sh | bash

-### Manual installation
+### Manual installation (Windows)

+**On Windows** Git Bash is the recommended option to run console commands.
+If you are having any issues, please check if they can be reproduced in Git Bash.

 1. Copy the Vagrantfile in this repo into your < Projects > (shared boo2docker VM for multiple projects, recommended) or < Project > (dedicated boot2docker VM) directory.
-2. Start the VM
+2. Start the VM and log into it

     ```
     vagrant up
+    vagrant ssh
     ```

-3. Configure DOCKER_HOST and verify docker client can connect to it
+3. Verify installation (you are in the boot2docker VM at this point)

     ```
-    export DOCKER_HOST=tcp://localhost:2375
     docker version
+    docker-compose --version
     ```

 ## Synced Folder options